History of Jeopardy! in Timeline

 December 2023: Jennings Named Sole Host

-July 14, 2024: Record tracking update
+July 14, 2024: Jeopardy!
+Records Update

-On July 22, 2024, Jean Trebek and Ken Jennings officially unveiled an Alex Trebek stamp based on the show, officially licensed by the program.
+On July 22, 2024, Jean Trebek and Ken Jennings unveiled an Alex Trebek stamp based on the show, officially licensed by the program.

 July 31, 2024: Jeopardy!
-Hosted by Alex Trebek channel ends run
+Hosted by Alex Trebek channel ends

-On July 31, 2024, the "Jeopardy!
-Hosted by Alex Trebek" channel on Pluto TV ended its two-year run.
-The channel, dedicated to vintage episodes of the daily syndicated version of Jeopardy!, had launched on August 1, 2022.
+On July 31, 2024, the Jeopardy!
+Hosted by Alex Trebek channel on Pluto TV concluded its two-year run.

-November 2024: Sony Sues CBS
+November 2024: Sony sues CBS

-In 2024, Erin Buker set the lowest score in the Jennings era with -$7,200.
+In 2024, Erin Buker set the lowest score in the Jennings era at -$7,200.

 2024: Pop Culture Jeopardy!
-Premiere
+Premieres

 In 2024, Pop Culture Jeopardy! premiered as an exclusive show on Amazon Prime Video.
+Hosted by Colin Jost, it featured three teams of three participating in a single-elimination tournament where the winning team earned a $300,000 grand prize.

 2024: Game Board Refurbished

-January 13, 2025: Production Suspended Due to Wildfires
+January 13, 2025: Jeopardy!
+Production Suspended

 On January 13, 2025, it was announced that Jeopardy! would suspend production due to the January 2025 Southern California wildfires.

-January 2025: Production Suspended Due to Wildfires
+January 2025: Jeopardy!
+Production Suspended Due to Wildfires

 2027: Jeopardy!
-Renewal
+Show Extended

-In January 2023, the most recent renewal of Jeopardy! extends it through the 2027–28 season.
+In January 2023, the Jeopardy! show's most recent renewal extends it through the 2027–28 season.